RPGHacker/asar/README.md

 * `tests` contains tests to verify Asar works correctly

 ## Test format
+*Please note that these tests are intended for use with Asar's test suite.
+Only contributers will need to use this functionality - people who just want to create and apply patches don't need to worry about it.*

-At the beginning of your asm files, you can write tests to ensure the correct values were written to the ROM after patching is complete.
-(Intended for SMW, but there's also a dummy ROM included that should work with all tests.)
+At the beginning of your ASM files, you can write tests to ensure the correct values were written to the ROM after patching is complete.
+(It's common to use a SMW ROM, but there's also a dummy ROM included that should work with all tests.)

 These two characters should precede each test line, so that Asar sees them as comments and ignores them.
 ```